Future-Power-Networks/Simplus-Grid-Tool/Examples/ParticipationAnalysis/README_Participation.md

 This folder is for participation analysis only.
+Please do not delete this folder.